CSFrequency/react-firebase-hooks/firestore/README.md

   - `idField`: (optional) name of the field that should be populated with the `firebase.firestore.QuerySnapshot.id` property.
   - `refField`: (optional) name of the field that should be populated with the `firebase.firestore.QuerySnapshot.ref` property.
   - `snapshotListenOptions`: (optional) `firebase.firestore.SnapshotListenOptions` to customise how the collection is loaded
+  - `snapshotOptions`: (optional) `firebase.firestore.SnapshotOptions` to customise how data is retrieved from snapshots

 Returns: